ardnew/ino/README.md

     % ino -b $( ino -B grandcentral ) -p /dev/ttyACM2

   Along with the mentioned flags, arduino-cli can also read configuration data from environment variables as well as its own command-line flags.

-  The following example demonstrates an elaborate method to exercise each of these capabilities.
-The calling environment is modified, an environment file is given as argument (using process substitution, but you could of course use a regular file path), and unrecognized flags are passed on to arduino-cli:
+  The following example demonstrates an elaborate method to exercise each of these capabilities:

     % ARDUINO_LOGGING_FILE=build.log \
         ino -e <( env -i FQBN=$( ino -B grandcentral ) ) \
           --build-property "build.extra_flags=\"-DFOO=\"BAR\"\""

+  Specifically, the following behaviors are demonstrated:

+    a.
+Modify ARDUINO_LOGGING_FILE in caller environment
+    b.
+Source environment "file", provided as flag -e argument
+      i.
+Bash's process substitution "<( cmd )" is used to create a virtual file, but you could of course use a regular file path
+    c.
+Unrecognized flags are passed on to arduino-cli verbatim
 ```